-Recall that when we say $P$-alg$(\M)$ inherits a model structure from $\M$ we mean that this model structure is transferred by the free-forgetful adjunction.
+The notion of preservation was also considered in \cite{CGMV}, but only for cofibrant $E$.
+Recall that when we say $P$-alg$(\M)$ \textit{inherits} a model structure from $\M$ we mean that this model structure is transferred by the free-forgetful adjunction.
 In particular, a map of $P$-algebras $f$ is a weak equivalence (resp. fibration) if and only if $f$ is a weak equivalence (resp. fibration) in $\M$.

 \begin{theorem} Let $\M$ be a monoidal model category such that the Bousfield localization $L_\C(\M)$ exists and is a monoidal model category.
 Let $P$ be an operad valued in $\M$.
 If the categories of $P$-algebras in $\M$ and in $L_\C(\M)$ inherit model structures from $\M$ and $L_\C(\M)$ then $L_\C$ preserves $P$-algebras. \end{theorem}